-A careful selection of insightful, encouraging and inspiring books on women's empowerment.
-They will reinforce your belief in your own power, and why we need to recognise and celebrate women'stireless contribution to society in all its forms.
+Each one of these books on empowering women will reinforce your belief in your own power, and why we need to recognise and celebrate women'stireless contribution to society in all its forms.

 This book will leave you feeling empowered and energised.

-She articulately encourages her female readers to adopt a mindset where they no longer ‘compete at the men’s version of the game’ but define their own rules and reset the game for both genders.
+Krawcheck articulately encourages her female readers to adopt a mindset where they no longer ‘compete at the men’s version of the game’ but define their own rules and reset the game for both genders.
 She advocates, that women should unapologetically, bring to the forefront, the skills that we are so naturally good at (collaboration, relationship-building, leadership) to create opportunity, sustain powerful presence and make persuasive impact.

 Women significantly boost the economy and society.
 The quicker we start recognising our worth, demanding equal respect and esteem from others around us, the quicker we accelerate gender parity that has been a long time coming.
 She reminds us that this is not only for our benefit but also for the benefit of the men in our lives and our children.

 Grab your copy here.